2018 – 2019

 All meetings are at 7.30pm in the A K Bell Library, York Pl, Perth PH2 8EP.

-- HAND IN for MAIN CUP (see Competitions page for details)
+• HAND IN for MAIN CUP (See details on Competitions Page)

 CHRISTMAS AND NEW YEAR BREAK

-Feb 14 – Scottish Photographic Federation Portfolio 2017.
+Feb 27 Scottish Photographic Federation Portfolio 2018 evening.
 The SPF Annual Portfolios is a competition featuring Monochrome Prints, Colour Prints and Digital Images.
 The competition is open to clubs and individuals and takes place in May each year.
 The event is judged by three judges and the highest scoring entries form the ‘Annual Portfolio of Accepted Prints and Projected Images’ for the year.
 Portfolio shows of the accepted entries are then made up on a disc for clubs to show on a club night.
-So, this evening we will be showing you those projected images and prints that came top in the competition in 2017.
+So, this evening we will be showing you those projected images and prints that came top in the competition in 2018.
 Along with the images you will see the scores that they were awarded, the title of the photo, the name of the photographer and the name of the club that they represented.
-David Hay will provide an authoritative and entertaining commentary to accompany the photos!
+The photos will be accompanied by an authoritative and entertaining commentary from David Hay.
 If you want to see some great photos, and if you are looking to improve your own photography, then you need to be here this evening!